kubernetes/community/contributors/design-proposals/disk-accounting.md

 ### Docker storage model

-Before we start exploring solutions, let’s get familiar with how docker handles storage for images, writable layer and logs.
+Before we start exploring solutions, let's get familiar with how docker handles storage for images, writable layer and logs.

 On all storage drivers, logs are stored under `<docker root dir>/containers/<container-id>/`